 Your escort will ensure you are comfortably seated in the lounge with your boarding pass, then leave you alone – when it is time to board they will return with your passport and escort you downstairs.

-Note that pursuant to German law, you will need to to present a negative COVID-19 test (not more than 24 hours old) or proof of vaccination in order to enter the lounge.
-I was asked if I had a “Luca” app, which is an app Germans use to show proof of testing or vaccination.
-Don’t worry if the answer is no; the lounge will accept any valid negative test or proof of vaccination.
+Until recently, pursuant to German law, you needed to present a negative COVID-19 test (not more than 24 hours old) or proof of vaccination in order to enter the lounge.
+This is no longer in force.

-After clearing security, walk past the duty free shop on the left (currently costed) and you’ll encounter the heart of the lounge.
+After clearing security, walk past the duty-free shop on the left (currently closed) and you’ll encounter the heart of the lounge.
 From there, you can turn left or right for comfortable seating in chairs clustered together, usually in groups of 4-8.
 The seating areas feature Italian-made leather chairs from Balieri Italia, which are extremely comfortable (and also quite pricey…I did look).

-My favorite seats in the lounge are the easy relax chairs along the window.
+My favorite seats in the lounge are the relaxing chairs along the window.